geomatics-io/ObjectListView/docs/recipes.rst

 *Indeterminate* value, you should set the `TriStateCheckBoxes` property to *true*.

-To make the checkboxes work, you can do:
+To make the checkboxes work, you can:

 1. Do nothing else